-Although it probably wouldn’t have affected the outcome of the game, a holding call late in the second quarter of Alabama’s 49-30 victory over Arkansas Saturday was of the phantom variety—a notion alluded to by more than just Razorbacks fans.
+Although it probably wouldn’t have affected the outcome of the game, a holding call late in the second quarter of Alabama’s 49-30 victory over Arkansas during the 2016 season was of the phantom variety—a notion alluded to by more than just Razorbacks fans.

 During the play in question, Arkansas appeared to have scored on an 8-yard pass from Austin Allen to Drew Morgan with time winding down in the half, and cut the Tide’s lead to 28-14.
 But the touchdown was called back due to a holding call on right tackle Brian Wallace and Arkansas had to settle for a field goal, making the score 28-10 instead.